BlueBell-XA/FreeDi-auto_z_offset_upgrade/klipper_module/qidi_auto_z_offset/README.md

 #   TMC-driven Z steppers.
 #   Default: 0.33

-#invert_calibrated_offset: True
+#probe_z_correction: 0.0
+#   The stored probe Z correction.
+This is the difference between where the
-#   When True, the calculated offset is negated before storing and applying.
+#   inductive probe thinks the bed is and where it actually is, as measured
-#   This is correct for most QIDI printers.
-Set to False if the applied
-#   offset drives the nozzle the wrong direction.
-#   Default: True

-#calibrated_z_offset: 0.0
-#   The stored calibration result.
-Written automatically by AUTO_Z_CALIBRATE
+#   by the bed sensor.
+Written automatically by AUTO_Z_CALIBRATE and
-#   and AUTO_Z_SAVE_GCODE_OFFSET.
+#   AUTO_Z_SAVE_GCODE_OFFSET.
 Do not edit manually unless you know what
 #   you are doing.
 #   Default: 0.0
 ```